nathanpeck/ecs-patterns-vitepress/pattern/ecs-gpu-scheduling-cdk/index.md

 ---
-title: Running GPU workloads with Amazon ECS and Cloud Development Kit
+title: Running GPU workloads with Amazon ECS and AWS Cloud Development Kit
 description: >-
   A Cloud Development Kit demo app that shows how to run an application that depends on GPU resources.